 Notable People

-Judy Blume: Writer and Truth for Young Readers
+Judy Blume: Writer Who Told Young Readers the Truth

 Judy Blume has often been praised for honesty, which is true but not quite exact enough.
 Plenty of writers are honest in a loose autobiographical sense.
 Blume's distinctive gift was narrower and harder.
 She wrote the private worries of children and adolescents without condescension.